DateMarch 10, 2017

 No one would ever run a business and NOT invest back into it.
-Using profits, you invest in the people, technology and processes to keep moving things forward.
+We use profits to invest in the people, technology and processes that keep us moving forward.
 You have this same opportunity to invest back into the world that has supported you and allowed you to get where you are today.

 My Renaissance Executive Forum Group members have shared stories of helping employees who experienced financial hardships due to medical issues or tragedies of life.
 These leaders choose to invest in the lives of these families with no financial return expected.
 Some have given people extra time off to take care of issues and given of their own time to go and support these employees in their darkest hours.
 Others have even given employees the funds and resources which allowed them to leave their company and start their own business.
 There are lots of ways to give – just give.

 Writing a check is the easiest form of giving and not the only way to give.
 You have three main resources to share; Time, Talent, and Treasures.
 I give to my church because I believe in the role they play in caring for others and sharing the Gospel message with the world.
 Additionally, I use my marketing communication skills (talent) to serve in the DFW Technology Prayer Breakfast, and I invest my time into the lives of Middle School kids at Chase Oaks Church.
+This is not to brag about what I do but to inspire you to find a way to give.
 Each gift meets a different need and helps me use all my resources wisely.

 - If you have a lot of money, give graciously.